pharmbio-fau-erlangen/FARM-BIOMOL/README.md

 ![](/logo/chemlib2.png)

 ### Research collaboration
 We are happy to initiate and collaborate on a research project with scientists who share our objective of fighting AMR bacterial infection.
 Furthermore, we are also open to exciting Pharmaceutical Sciences, Biology, Biotechnology, or chemistry research topics.
-Therefore, don't hesitate to contact us for further discussion on any potential exciting research collaboration project.
+Therefore, do not hesitate to contact us for further discussion on any potential exciting research collaboration project.

 ![](logo/gen-ai-collaboration3.png)
 ### Acknowledgment